 - Ensure that you don’t give them the impression that you are going to go back and forth between the two companies.
 As that can backfire and you don’t want to burn any bridges.

-Let me work with you if you have 2 job offers and to negotiate a higher salary.
+Let me work with you to negotiate a higher salary.

 KMD-Solutions is based in Sydney, NSW, Australia